algorithmica-org/algorithmica/content/english/hpc/algorithms/argmin.md

 This version works in ~10 GFLOPS.
 To remove the other obstacles, we can do two things:

 - Increase the block size to 32 elements to allow for more instruction-level parallelism.
-- Optimize the local argmin: instead of calculating its exact location, we can just save the index of the block, and then come back at the end and find it just once.
+- Optimize the local argmin: instead of calculating its exact location, we can just save the index of the block and then come back at the end and find it just once.
 This lets us only compute the minimum on each positive check and broadcast it to a vector, which is simpler and much faster.

 With these two optimizations implemented, the performance increases to a whopping ~22 GFLOPS: